Applied Liberation PsychologyTM

 Why Applied Liberation Psychology?

-*Applied* Liberation Psychology
+Applied Liberation PsychologyTM

 is my personally-developed healing framework for making liberation not just something we reflect on—but something we practice, embody, and transmit through every area of life.
+In a true "East meets West" framework, applied liberation psychology integrates being and doing.

-Grounded in clinical psychology, informed by over a decade of Buddhist study, and shaped by my background as a college athlete, this approach integrates both the social systems that shape us and the internal systems we can learn to shape.
+Grounded in clinical psychology, informed by over a decade of my personal Buddhist study, and shaped by my background as a college athlete, this approach integrates both the social systems that shape us and the internal systems we can learn to shape.

 This isn’t about coping.